Visiting Our Centre

 The atmosphere at HopeSpring is warm and relaxed.
-Anyone touched by cancer can call or drop in during our operating hours.
-No referral is necessary.
+Anyone touched by cancer can call or drop in during our hours of operation.
+No referral is required.
 Our trained volunteers generously offer their skills, inspiration and knowledge to help others living with cancer.
 They are available to share information about programs and services or offer emotional support in an informal environment.
-HopeSpring is not a residential centre and we do not offer medical advice or counselling.
+HopeSpring is not a residential centre and we do not offer medical advice.

 Since the doors opened in 1995, we have supported those who have been affected by cancer in many ways.
 We provide a connection to others who have had experience with a cancer journey.
-We offer support groups, classes, relaxation therapies, a boutique for wigs and camisoles, workshops and access to information through our resource library.
+We offer support groups, classes, relaxation therapies, wigs and camisoles, workshops and access to information through our resource library.
 We are a community-based non-profit organization that relies entirely on donations from the community for daily operations and programs.
-The confidential services we offer at HopeSpring are all free of charge.
+The confidential services we offer at HopeSpring are all free of charge to members.

 Find out more about HopeSpring Cancer Support Centre from our History & Mission Statement.
 If you wish to donate, please visit our Donation page.

 Those who come to HopeSpring are looking for a greater sense of confidence and control while coping with cancer.
 Our visitors include:

 - those who are newly-diagnosed,